What is the Azure Backup service?

 - Automatic storage management - Hybrid environments often require heterogeneous storage - some on-premises and some in the cloud.
 With Azure Backup, there's no cost for using on-premises storage devices.
 Azure Backup automatically allocates and manages backup storage, and it uses a pay-as-you-use model.
 So you only pay for the storage you consume.
 Learn more about pricing.

-- Multiple storage options - Azure Backup offers two types of replication to keep your storage/data highly available.
+- Multiple storage options - Azure Backup offers three types of replication to keep your storage/data highly available.

 - Locally redundant storage (LRS) replicates your data three times (it creates three copies of your data) in a storage scale unit in a datacenter.
 All copies of the data exist within the same region.
 LRS is a low-cost option for protecting your data from local hardware failures.